By Dr. Josh Axe

 Bone broth is made by simmering different parts of animals, including bones and connective tissues, into a nutrient-boosted broth, which can then be dehydrated and concentrated into a protein powder.

-- Providing you with collagen (which is naturally found in bone broth).
+- Provides collagen (which is naturally found in bone broth) and 20 grams of protein per serving.

-- Offering support for your hair, skin, nails and joints.
+- With glucosamine, chondroitin and hyaluronic acid and 19 amino acid, it offers support for your hair, skin, nails and joints.

 3. Plant Protein (made with hemp and other seeds)